browserengineering/book/book/accessibility.md

 ```

 Here I'm shifting the scroll position to ensure that the object is
-`SCROLL_PX` pixels from the top of the screen, though a real browser
+`SCROLL_STEP` pixels from the top of the screen, though a real browser
 will likely use different logic for scrolling up versus down.

 Focus outlines now basically work, and will even scroll on-screen if you try